 45 year-old Paul Mosley is arrested and charged with the murder of the six children.

 Paul Mosley is remanded into custody at Derby Magistrates' Court.

 Mick and Mairead Philpott plead not guilty to six counts of murder at Nottingham Crown Court.
 Mosley appears alongside them in the dock but does not enter a plea to the same charges.

 The Philpotts and Paul Mosley have their charges amended to manslaughter.
 The Philpotts appear via video link at Birmingham Crown Court and deny the charges.

 Prosecutors in the trial tell the court it was a 'plan that went horribly wrong.'

 13 February 2013

-The mistress of Mick Philpott, Lisa Willis, takes to the stands and claims he beat her "five to 10 times" on her legs, back and arms with a piece of 2x2 wood after he disputed the identity of her baby Jordan's father.
+The mistress of Mick Philpott, Lisa Willis, takes to the stands and claims "five to 10 times" on her legs, back and arms with a piece of 2x2 wood after he disputed the identity of her baby Jordan's father.

 14 February 2013

 Two of Mick Philpott's former partners take to the stands to give evidence.
 One of them tells the court that on occasion, he'd pinned her to the floor and 'put the fear of God' in her.